 Like the banner image on LinkedIn, YouTube channel art is often underutilized.
-Creating clear branding on your channel is a key step to building a following over time, so don’t skip this step!
+Creating clear branding on your channel is a key step to building a following over time, so don’t skip this step.

 If you take the time to make great videos, give yourself the best chance of your audience watching them, too.

 Thumbnails are a quick and easy way for people to understand what the video is about and why they should watch it.
 They can also help your videos stand out in search or on subscribers’ YouTube homepages.

-You can save yourself some work here and make a single thumbnail image for Facebook and YouTube because they are both ideally 1,280 x 720 pixels.
+You can save yourself some work here and make a single thumbnail image for Facebook and YouTube because they are both ideally 1280 x 720 pixels.

 Cross-posting your videos from one platform to another can help you grow your audience and number of views.

 YouTube video watermark

 Anyone who has been creating content for a while knows the frustration of someone stealing your content.
 (Don’t be that person!)
 You can make this just a little harder to do by adding a 150 x 150 pixel watermark that YouTube will automatically add to all your videos.